 As mentioned above, a number of different things can influence our urinary microbiomes.
 These include:

-There could also be many more.
-Research is still in its early days.
+There could also be many more factors but research is still in its early days.
 It is likely that factors which affect vaginal health could also influence urinary health (hormones, perfumed products, tight clothing, douching etc.).
 This is supported by a study in 2009, in which the researchers showed that women with bacterial vaginosis (BV) had an increased risk of developing a UTI19.
-This could explain why menopausal women are at a higher risk of UTIs.
+This could also explain why menopausal women are at a higher risk of UTIs.
 As oestrogen levels drop, numbers of lactobacilli in the vaginal tract drop too, thus increasing the likelihood of BV.

 All of this considered, if probiotics can be used as an intervention in the gut and vaginal microbiomes, then could they be used in the urinary microbiome for UTIs, too?